jimratliff/GenoMac-user/README.md

 GenoMac-user is the user-specific component of Project GenoMac.
 Project GenoMac automates via scripting a highly opinionated configuration of any number of multi-user Macs, at both the system-scoped (see [GenoMac-system](https://github.com/jimratliff/GenoMac-system)) and user-scoped levels.

 **First time here?**
-Please go to the next major heading, viz., [The role of GenoMac-user within the larger Project GenoMac](#the-role-of-genomac-user-within-the-larger-project-genomac).
+If this is your first time visiting GenoMac-user, please go first to the next major heading, viz., [The role of GenoMac-user within the larger Project GenoMac](#the-role-of-genomac-user-within-the-larger-project-genomac).

+**Starting the configuration of a new user?**
+If you’re already familiar with GenoMac-user—perhaps you’ve already configured one or more user accounts with it—you can go directly to [Step-by-step implementation (for a particular user)](#step-by-step-implementation-for-a-particular-user)

 ## Quick-reference cheat sheet for occasional maintenance
 If you’re beginning the user-scoped configuration of a particular user on this Mac, go directly to this section: [Step-by-step implementation (for a particular user)](#step-by-step-implementation-for-a-particular-user).